Daniel Nkrumah: Middlesbrough

 On 15 June 2023, Nkrumah signed for Championship side Middlesbrough, an undisclosed fee being agreed to avoid a compensation payment as the player was out of contract.
 In March 2024, he joined National League club Dagenham & Redbridge on a one-month loan deal.

 On 28 March 2025, Nkrumah joined National League side FC Halifax Town on loan for the remainder of the season.

 Nkrumah was released by Middlesbrough at the end of the 2024–25 season.

-Wealdstone
+Non-league

 On 8 August 2025, Nkrumah signed for National League side Wealdstone.
+He made 13 league appearances for the club, scoring once in a 1–0 victory over Braintree Town.

+On 12 January 2026, Nkrumah moved to National League South side Worthing.
+On 20 March 2026, he joined Hampton & Richmond Borough on loan for the remainder of the season.

+Nkrumah joined Maidenhead United for the 2026-27 season.

 Personal life

 Born in London, describing himself as a "local lad from East London", Nkrumah is of Ghanaian descent.